 Tgbf Editor, please modify the text at P170.14-26 as shown below

-A STA in which dot11WLANSensingImplemented is true shall support Nb (see Table 9-127h (Sensing Measurement Report Control field definition)) values of 8 and 10 in the Sensing Measurement Report frame.
+A WLAN sensing STA shall support Nb (see Table 9-127h (Sensing Measurement Report Control field definition)) values of 8 and 10 in the Sensing Measurement Report frame.

-A STA in which dot11WLANSensingImplemented is true with four or less transmit antennas shall support an Ng (see Table 9-127h (Sensing Measurement Report Control field definition)) value of 4 and may optionally support an Ng value of 16 in the Sensing Measurement Report frame.
+A WLAN sensing STA with four or less transmit antennas shall support an Ng (see Table 9-127h (Sensing Measurement Report Control field definition)) value of 4 and may optionally support an Ng value of 16 in the Sensing Measurement Report frame.

-A STA in which dot11WLANSensingImplemented is true with five or more transmit antennas and a bandwidth of 80 MHz shall support an Ng value of 4 and may optionally support an Ng value of 16 in the Sensing Measurement Report frame.
+A WLAN sensing STA with five or more transmit antennas and a bandwidth of 80 MHz shall support an Ng value of 4 and may optionally support an Ng value of 16 in the Sensing Measurement Report frame.

-A STA in which dot11WLANSensingImplemented is true with five or more transmit antennas and a bandwidth greater than or equal to 160 MHz shall support an Ng value of 8 and may optionally support an Ng value of 16 in the Sensing Measurement Report frame.
+A WLAN sensing STA with five or more transmit antennas and a bandwidth greater than or equal to 160 MHz shall support an Ng value of 8 and may optionally support an Ng value of 16 in the Sensing Measurement Report frame.

 References: